dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

-calculator. :py:mod:`asr.test.mocks.gpaw` is designed such that you can easily specify a band gap or a fermi level using the ``mocker`` fixture (which is provided by ``pytest-mock``), and check that the corresponding results of yoru recipe are correct.
+calculator. :py:mod:`asr.test.mocks.gpaw` is designed such that you can easily specify a band gap or a fermi level using the ``mocker`` fixture (which is provided by ``pytest-mock``), and check that the corresponding results of your recipe are correct.
 For example let's improve our ground state test by setting the band gap and fermi leve to something non-trivial